What Does Part C Cost?

 - Whether the plan pays any of your monthly Part B premium.

 - Whether the plan has a yearly deductible or any additional deductibles.

 - How much you pay for each visit or service (copayment or coinsurance).
-For example, the plan may charge a copayment, like $10 or $20 every time you see a doctor.
+For example, the plan may charge a copayment every time you see a doctor.
 These amounts can be different than those under Original Medicare.